bbalganjjm/natural_js/html/naturaljs/intr/intr0100_en_US.md

 Structure
 ===

-Natural-JS consists of the following library packages: Natural-CORE, Natural-ARCHITECTURE, Natural-DATA, and Natural-UI.
-Natural-CORE is a common library package used globally within Natural-JS, while Natural-ARCHITECTURE is the library package that structures the architecture of Natural-JS.
-Natural-DATA is a library package that supports data synchronization, formatting, validation, and processing, and Natural-UI is a library package that provides HTML-based UI components.
+Natural-JS consists of the Natural-CORE, Natural-ARCHITECTURE, Natural-DATA, and Natural-UI library packages.
+Natural-CORE is a common library package used globally within Natural-JS, and Natural-ARCHITECTURE is a library package that constitutes the architecture of Natural-JS.
+Natural-DATA is a library package that supports data synchronization, formatting, verification, and processing, and Natural-UI is a library package that provides HTML-based UI components.

 ![Structure of Natural-JS](images/intr/pic3.png)